Brief History of Oil Development in Pico Canyon

 The development of Pico Canyon continued on.
 By the end of 1884, the boundary limits to the Pico field had been established.
 Under Mentry, about 70 wells were drilled between 1876 and 1900 (the year of his death).

 In December of 1900, Standard Oil (New Jersey) bought Pacific Coast Oil Company for about $761,000.
-In 1901, PCO bought out CSOW, totally taking over the Pico claim.
+In 1901, PCO bought out CSOW and eliminated them as a company.
+This allowed them to totally take over the Pico claim.
 In 1906, PCO and Standard Oil (Iowa) were consolidated and on July 23 their names were changed to Standard Oil (California).
 On November 15, 1906, the US Government filed suit under the Sherman Antitrust Act against Standard Oil (New Jersey), its subsidiaries (which included Standard Oil of California) and affiliates, and John D. Rockefeller.
-After a long court battle, on May 15, 1911 the US Supreme Court ruled in favor of the government and ordered the breakup of Standard Oil.
+After a long court battle, on May 15, 1911, the US Supreme Court ruled in favor of the government and ordered the breakup of Standard Oil.
 In December of 1911, Standard Oil of California became a separate company.
 In 1977, Standard Oil changed their name to Chevron.
 In 2001, they became ChevronTexaco, but in 2005 they dropped the Texaco and again became Chevron.

 By 1910, development in Pico Canyon was virtually done.
 From 1876 to 1910, 79 wells had been drilled.
 From 1910 to 1960, 12 wells were drilled.
 After 1960, 8 wells were drilled.
 In May of 1940, Standard Oil of California officially shut down most of its operations in Pico, Towsley, and Wiley Canyons.

 After Mentry's death in 1900, Walton Young took over as superintendent until 1927.
 From 1927 - 1937 Charles Sitzman was the superintendent.
 After Sitzman, John Blaney took over for one year.
-After Blaney, there were no more superintendents, only or foreman or caretakers.
+After Blaney, there were no more superintendents, only foremen or caretakers.

-The last production of CSO 4 was 1 bpd in 1989, after a world record of 113 years of production.
-In February of 1990, CSO 4 was officially abandoned.
+The last production of CSO 4 was 1 bpd in 1989, after a "world record" of 113 years of production.
+However, during the war years of 1940-1944, the Pico field was totally shut down, so 113 years is not valid.
+In February of 1990, CSO 4 was officially plugged and abandoned.
 So as to not affect the well's status as a National Historic Landmark, Chevron received special permission from DOGGR to leave pipes on the surface at the wellhead, although the pump was removed.
 See the CSO 4 Area webpage for photos.

 The best year for Pico Canyon was 1933 when production was 23,600 barrels of oil.